-The sound environment impacts on our well-being.
-In healthcare, patients and staff are seen to both feel and do better in an environment with ‘good’, sound-absorbing acoustics, as opposed to being in surroundings with sound-reflecting, or ‘bad’, acoustics.
+The sound environment impacts our well-being.
+In healthcare, patients and staff are seen to both feel and do better in an environment with ‘good’, sound-absorbing acoustics.
+As opposed to being in surroundings with sound-reflecting, or ‘bad’, acoustics.

 Sound-reflecting vs. sound-absorbing acoustics